About the Journal

 Focus and Scope

-The journal is edited and compiled by a group of disabled and allied graduate students, faculty advisors, and community members.
+The journal is edited by a group of disabled and allied graduate students at the University of British Columbia.

 This journal is open access.
 Open access is disability justice.
 We do not believe in financial or geographic barriers and are committed to the free circulation of research, scholarship, and knowledge.